- Responsive powertrains

 The 2014 Mazda 3 is one of the best, and perhaps one of the most often overlooked, small cars on the market.
-A redesign for this year has brought refined styling, more features, and higher fuel efficiency that should, in theory add this to more small-car shopping lists.
-And all these improvements arrive without upsetting what remains the Mazda 3's primary attraction: It's one of the best compact cars for those who enjoy the driving experience.
+A redesign has brought it truly attractive styling, more features, and better gas mileage that should make it a mandatory add to more small-car shopping lists.

 The 2014 Mazda 3 is a standout, in terms of styling and design, and its long hood and ‘cab-back’ design really cast it in a different light compared to most other compact cars.
 Adopting the automaker's Kodo "soul of motion" design language, first seen on the CX-5 crossover and Mazda6 mid-size sedan launched over the past two years, the Mazda 3 loses the creepy smile of the previous-generation car (or was that a smirk; we never quite knew) and takes on the brand's new blunt nose and five-point grille leading into thin, slanted, swept-back headlamps.
 A sweeping shoulder line slows gracefully along the body side and a more slanted, fastback roofline on the hatchback ends in what we see as a somewhat softer, less distinctive rear-end treatment.